apache/incubator-wayang-website/docs/community/contribute.md

 This code is not exhaustive or complete.
 It serves to distill our common understanding of a collaborative, shared environment and goals.
 We expect it to be followed in spirit as much as in the letter, so that it can enrich all of us and the technical communities in which we participate.

 For more information and specific guidelines, refer to the Apache Software Foundation Code of Conduct.

-This guide was originally release by the [Apache Spark Project](https://spark.apache.org/contributing.html), the Apache Wayang project adapted the guide.
+This guide was originally released by [Apache Spark](https://spark.apache.org/contributing.html), the Apache Wayang project adapted the guide.